As an affiliate, we earn from qualifying purchases made on our website.

 This is a bit of an older golf watch from Garmin but it was one of the premium watches when it came out.

 It’ll show you the green shape and the distance to the front, middle, and back of the green.

 It’ll also keep track of how many fairways you hit left and right.

 Garmin Approach S4 Features

-Compared to some of the newer golf watches on the market, the S4 actually doesn’t have the best features (fitness tracking, auto hazard tracking).
+Compared to some of the newer golf watches on the market (the Shot Scope V3), the S4 actually doesn’t have the best features (fitness tracking, auto hazard tracking).

 It has a touchscreen display and is easy to read in sunlight, but in our opinion, a watch of this price should have a color display.